51

 Department: Humanities

-Daniel is a historian of modern and contemporary Europe, with a particular interest in movements and organisations whose activities transcended national boundaries.
-In this context, he has worked on the causes promoted by socialists, anarchists, pacifists, humanitarians, student activists and anti-racist campaigners.
+Daniel is Professor of Modern and Contemporary History.
+His research deals with movements and organisations whose activities transcended national boundaries, covering the causes promoted by socialists, anarchists, pacifists, humanitarians, student activists and anti-racist campaigners.

-Daniel has led a variety of projects (with funding from the AHRC, ESRC, the British Educational Research Association, the Society for Educational Studies as well as a range of international councils), maintaining collaborations with historians in Belgium, Britain, Canada, Germany, the Netherlands, Switzerland and the US.
-He is currently the editor-in-chief of History: The Journal of the Historical Association.
+Daniel has led a variety of projects (with funding from the AHRC, ESRC, the British Educational Research Association, the Society for Educational Studies and various international councils), maintaining collaborations with historians in Belgium, Britain, Canada, Germany, the Netherlands, Switzerland and the US.
+He is the editor-in-chief of History: The Journal of the Historical Association.

 Daniel Laqua